ringcentral/ringcentral-api-docs/docs/ai/speech-to-text.md

-# Text transcription
+# Speech to text transcription

-Speech-to-text or automatic speech recognition is the process of converting speech content into text contents.
-RingCentral uses advanced machine learning algorithms to transcribe speech to text and further process the text contents to provide rich transcription with punctuations and conversational utterances with functional properties such as speaker ids, timestamps of every spoken word.
+Speech-to-text is the process of converting speech content into text contents.
+RingCentral uses advanced machine learning algorithms to transcribe speech to text and further process the text contents to provide rich transcription with punctuations, number of speakers and conversational utterances with useful properties such as speaker id, timestamps of every utterance and of every spoken word.

-The Speech-to-Text API also supports speech identification if you have trained the voice recognition of the speakers using the [speaker enrollment](../speaker-enrollment/).
-Speaker identification relies upon the developer to provide the API with an array of enrollment ids (a.k.a speaker ids) of the potential speakers so that they can be identified.
+The Speech-to-text API also supports speaker recognition if you have trained the voice signature of the speakers using the [Speaker id enrollment API](../speaker-enrollment/).
+Speaker recognition relies on the API `speakerIds` input as list of pre-enrolled speaker ids of the potential speakers in the conversation.

-The Speech-to-Text API can be used in tandem with [speaker enrollment](../speaker-enrollment/) to help identify the speakers in a voice conversation.
-Speaker identification relies upon the developer to pass to the API a list of potential speakers so that they can be identified.

 !!! tip "English is currently the only supported language."